Home

 History: Author, Dr Larry Carter; Filed July 9, 1990

 630-X-1-.03 Special Notice.
-Within 14 days after the date of the meeting at which a rule or regulation is so proposed and provisionally adopted, the secretary-treasurer shall cause to be mailed via first class United States mail to each licensed optometrist in the state of Alabama at their addresses last known to the board a notice in writing which shall contain a statement of either the terms or substance of the intended action or a description of the subjects and issues involved, and the time when, the place where, and the manner in which interested persons may present their views thereon.
+Within 14 days after the date of the meeting at which a rule or regulation is so proposed and provisionally adopted, the secretary-treasurer shall cause notice to be sent to each licensed optometrist in the state of Alabama which shall contain a statement of either the terms or substance of the intended action or a description of the subjects and issues involved, and the time when, the place where, and the manner in which interested persons may present their views thereon.
+Notice under this section may be sent by electronic mail where the Board has an electronic mail address for a licensee.
+Where the Board does not possess a working electronic mail address for a licensee, notice shall be in writing and sent to the last known address of the licensee.

 630-X-1-.04 Amendments to Rules and Regulations.
 The above procedure shall be followed in amending existing rules and regulations.